How to develop a tactical yoga routine

 Follow this movement system to help avoid injuries and release stress for improved job performance

 TMFR stretches muscles and targets the deep connective tissues between the muscles and the fascia throughout your body.
-This allows for a release of tight muscles and ligaments that often come from prolonged sitting in patrol cars.
-Patrol officers are especially prone to tightened hip and lower back muscles and can become injured when moving quickly from sitting positions in the car to a foot pursuit within seconds.
+This allows for a release of tight muscles and ligaments that often come from prolonged sitting.
+Officers are especially prone to tightened hip and lower back muscles and can become injured when moving quickly from sitting positions in the car to a foot pursuit within seconds.

 A regular TMFR practice geared toward release of tension in the neck, lower back, hips, knees and ankles will help keep you from injury, improve your performance and maintain flexibility.